 As a qualified roofing contractor, I believe that up to 80% of roofs that are replaced are candidates for repair.
 We want our customers to get the most out of their roof.
 There is simply no need to replace a roof that can be repaired and our unbiased consolations will evaluate what is best for you, not us.

 Offering Eco-Friendly Products & Services

-When a roof is in need of replacing and repairs are not an option, considering longer lasting options or energy saving products such as metal roofing or lighter colored roof coverings can help decrease cooling costs.
-In addition, adding extra insulation to a flat roof provides significant energy savings or the life of the roof system.
+When a roof is in need of replacing and repairs are not an option, considering longer-lasting options or energy-saving products such as metal roofing or lighter colored roof coverings can help decrease cooling costs.
+In addition, adding extra insulation to a flat roof provides significant energy savings for the life of the roof system.

 Proper Disposal of Materials

 By now, we’ve all been taught the importance of recycling.
 What first comes to mind is a person separating recyclable materials from general trash for garbage pickup.
 But we at Van Martin Roofing like to think of recycling as a mentality rather than a specific activity.

 Roofing waste makes up over 20 billion pounds of waste in the United States landfills annually.
 On the bright side, the asphalt being laid down for new roads and patching older roads is largely made up of recycled material.
 Studies have shown Recycled Asphalt Shingles are as durable and reliable as standard asphalt mixes.

 Recycling asphalt helps decrease environmental impacts dramatically and lowers the burden on landfills, which is why Van Martin is proud to recycle our asphalt shingles from every roofing project.

 Ultimately, Go Green is a great opportunity to provide our customers with home improvement services that add value to their homes while their values.
 For Van Martin, it’s easy being green.